champignon chaga médicinal

 • 2-3 weeks.
 If we have it in stock we send it within the week.
 Consult all our deadlines

-The choice of mature trees is crucial as chaga feeds on the tree's nutrients, and a young or small birch could be severely weakened by the presence of the fungus.
-Additionally, older and larger trees often have more developed immune defenses, which can paradoxically foster a healthier balance between the fungus and the tree, allowing the chaga to grow without killing the host tree too quickly.
+It is crucial to choose mature trees for the development of chaga, as this fungus feeds on the nutrients of the tree.
+A young or small birch could be severely weakened by the presence of chaga.
+Older and larger trees often have more developed immune defenses, which can promote a healthier balance between the fungus and the tree, allowing the chaga to develop without killing the host tree too quickly.
+Prefer birches aged 15 to 20 years, with a minimum diameter of 20 cm.

-It is also important to note that intentional cultivation of chaga remains experimental and is not guaranteed.
+The intentional cultivation of chaga remains experimental and is not guaranteed.
 Sustainable forest management practices and responsible harvesting should always be prioritized to maintain the health of forest ecosystems.

-- Hammer
+• Hammer

 Instructions

-* Wash your hands before touching the mycelium to maximize the chances of success.
+• Wash your hands before touching the mycelium to maximize the chances of success.

-log inoculation with mycelium dowels
+Inoculation on log with mycelium dowels

 We prepare our bags by weight, so there may be slight variations compared to the indicated number.